Skyway666/Kuroko-Engine/Kuroko Engine/Game/README.txt

 - Camera as component with frustum, frustum culling and rendering window
 - Gizmo implemented, with toolbar.
 - Mouse Picking
-- Asset viewer window with previews and info about the files in Asset folder.

 INNOVATION:
 Rodrigo De Pedro Lombao